 - Shape the rest of the dough into a round loaf and place in a greased (with vegetable shortening), round shallow pan.
 Depending on the size you use, you may need to use more than one pan.

 - Decorations: decorate the loaves with the dough previously set aside.The central ornament on pasta is usually a cross.
 Roll the strips of dough approximately ¼- ½ inch in diameter.
-Here are some ideas:
+See decoration ideas in NOTES below.

 - Set the loaves in a warm place and let the dough rise for 45 minutes to 1 hour.